vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 | Proxmox     | Is a Debian Linux **Operating System** where applications can be 'installed' via virtual machines and (Docker) containers.                                            |
 | T630/T620   | A small, compact and energy effective Thin client **PC model** (like a NUC) by HP.
 A cheap, second hands, opportunity to run HA on.                                   |
 | Thin client | An energy effective **PC** with just enough power to connect to a central system where the heavy tasks runs.                                                          |

 </div>

 ---

 ## Older hardware

 > Target group: If you still have some unused hardware available.
-Or buy it inexpensive second hand if you want to find out this is something for you.
+> Or buy it inexpensive second hand if you want to find out this is something for you.

 Make sure the hardware has at least 8 GB RAM and 64 GB SSD hard disk space to install Home Assistant on and have enough space to install also other related applications.

-Computer stores or on sites, like Ebay, they sell refurbished computers, mostly did they them get them bulk from companies.
+Computer stores or on sites, like Ebay, they sell refurbished computers, mostly they get them in bulk from companies.
 Clean them, upgrade the memory or hard disk and sell them.
 These computers are not the newest but have enough power and can run for another few years without any problem.
-This is an affordable way to buy hardware to test HA on.
+This is an affordable way to buy/upgrade hardware to test HA on.

 ### Desktop

 <img alt="desktop" width="150px" src="images_hardware/desktop.webp" {{style_img_right}} />
 If you still have a desktop PC lying around, you can use it to run Home Assistant on.

 The advantage is that you can easily upgrade hardware elements like memory, processor or extra video card power if needed.

 The disadvantage is they use more power than a laptop or mini PC.